ProteinsWebTeam/interpro-blog/_posts/2020-02-04-Introducing the new InterPro website.md

 # Introducing the new InterPro website

 We released a new version of the InterPro website in September 2019.
-This release was a complete ground-up redesign of the website involving changes to both the underying data and the way users can interact with the data in the website.
-Given the scale changes we made, perhaps it's unsurprising that we encountered some hiccups.
+This release was a complete ground-up redesign of the website involving changes to both the underying data and the web interface.
+Given the scale of changes we made, perhaps it's unsurprising that we encountered some hiccups.
 We'll talk about those later in this post.

 ## Goals
-### Requests from users
+### Add commonly requested features
-We looked common requests for new functionality received from users via emails to our helpdesk and other communication with the team and collated a list of most requested features.
+We looked at requests from users received via emails to our helpdesk and other communication with the team and collated everything into a list of the most commonly requested features.
 ### Show all entries from Member databases
 One of our key goals was to improve access to InterPro member database information within the new website.
-Not all entries from member databases have been integrated into InterPro entries yes, and we want to present these entries in the new site.
+For example, not all entries from member databases have been integrated into InterPro entries yet.
+We want to display entries defined by member databases regardless of intergration in InterPro in the new site.
 ### Ensuring codebase is flexible
 The technologies and code used to build the previous version of the website were getting increasingly outdated and limiting the addition of new features to the website.